lucas-fpaiva/Forroset/details/README.md

 ## Forroset details

-In `data_details.ipynb` we presents the forroset data.
+In `forroset_details.ipynb` we present the forroset data.